Get The Annuity Weekly Newsletter

 The other difference between MYGAs and CDs is the backing or insurance behind the product.
 MYGAs are fixed annuities that are issued by life insurance companies and regulated at the state level.
 Each state has its own State Guaranty Fund that backs MYGAs to a specific dollar amount.
 Each state has different coverage, so go to www.nolhga.com to check your specific state of residence coverage.
 CDs are FDIC insured.
 The Federal Deposit Insurance Corporation (FDIC) is superior coverage, in my opinion, when compared to State Guaranty Funds.

 MYGAs and CDs can work well together to create a fixed rate ladder strategy.
 Historically, we have found that MYGAs provide higher rates than CDs if the contracted term is 3 years or more.
-For less than 3 year time periods, CDs typically provide the highest annual rates.
+For less than 3-year time periods, CDs typically provide the highest annual rates.
 With most MYGAs, you can choose to peel off the interest penalty-free.
 Peeling off the interest is not considered “partial withdrawals” because the principal is never touched.
-If you do decide to dip into the principal, there will be surrender charges during the guarantee period.
+If you do decide to dip into the principal, there will be surrender charges during the specific locked-in period.
 This interest only strategy can be part of your retirement income plan, in combination with Social Security, pensions, etc.

 MYGAs can be set up with one owner, or with joint ownership.
 Also, the listed beneficiaries on the policy can be changed by the owner(s) at any time as long as they are alive.
 In other words, your policy beneficiaries are revocable...not irrevocable.
-That’s important if your beneficiary listings need to be changed or updated.
+That is important if your beneficiary listings need to be changed or updated.

 Before you purchase a MYGA, you need to read my MYGA Owner’s Manual and speak with me personally before you make a decision.
 We have a live feed of the best MYGA rates that you can look at and shop around without having to sign up.
 Most MYGAs allow you to peel off the interest penalty-free, but not ALL do.
-On our live feed, we will show you the MYGA carriers that allow or don’t allow interest to be taken out.
+On our live feed, we will show you the MYGA carriers that allow or do not allow interest to be taken out.
 I encourage you to take a look at the best rates and terms for your state of residence and then schedule a call with Stan The Annuity Man® to have a full conversation about MYGAs.

-There’s never an urgency to buy a MYGA (or any annuity for that matter), the only urgency is to fully understand the benefits and limitations of the MYGA you are specifically considering.
+There is never an urgency to buy a MYGA (or any annuity for that matter), the only urgency is to fully understand the benefits and limitations of the MYGA you are specifically considering.